tyleryouk/00os-origin/1000xbrain/system/major-changes/operational_feedback/original_request.md

    - 1000xcommands/system/cycle-manager/
    - 1000xbrain/system/cycle-manager/
 5. The priority for this request is marked as "High"
+6. A unified cycle model will be implemented with the following characteristics:
+   - All cycles should be capable of running autonomously by default
+   - Cycles should check for user input in stage 2 and adapt accordingly
+   - If user input exists, process as user-directed request
+   - If no user input exists, proceed autonomously based on documented potential enhancements
+   - This eliminates the need for separate autonomous and major-changes cycle types
+7. Potential enhancements should be documented in 1000xbrain for each cycle

 This original request will be preserved for reference throughout the cycle implementation process.